AU-Master-Thesis/thesis/sections/4-results/metrics.typ

   - $v(t)$ is the velocity of a robot at time $t$.
   - $attach(limits(v), t: dot.double)(t)$ is change in acceleration at time $t$.
 Also known as jerk.

 Each robots velocity is sampled and recorded with an interval of $20 H z$.
 For numerical integration Simpson's rule is used@simpsons-rule.
-The code for how the metric is computed can be found in the accompanying source code@repo under #github("AU-Master-Thesis", "gbp-rs", path: "./scripts/ldj.py"), and in @appendix.ldj-metric-computation.
+The code for how the metric is computed can be found in the accompanying source code@repo under
+#source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/main/scripts/ldj.py", "./scripts/ldj.py") and in @appendix.ldj-metric-computation.